joelburget/joelburget.com/content/pages/the-expression-problem-and-tables.md

 ## Richer Queries

 To make this more interesting, say our environment also provides queryable metadata.
-It could conceivable provide info on:
+It could conceivably provide info on:

 * _who_ wrote a datatype or function
 * _when_ it was first written and last modified